faresbs/sign-language-tutor/README.md

 ## Acknowledgments

-* This project was made
+* This project was made as part of the course of Intelligent Tutoring System.